Used motor vehicles - your rights

 You should be aware that a trader may mislead you by pretending to be a private seller - for example, selling vehicles at the roadside or via an advertisement - to avoid their legal obligations to you.
 If you come across a situation like this, complain to the Citizens Advice consumer service for a referral to trading standards.

 If you decide to buy a vehicle from a trader by distance means (such as from a website) you have the same legal rights as you have when buying from a trader's premises.
 You also get additional rights under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 These Regulations give you extra protection because the contract you enter into is concluded at a distance and without face-to-face contact.
 You have the right to cancel most 'distance' contracts and there is a 14-day cancellation period.
 The 'Buying by internet, phone & mail order: distance contracts explained' guide gives more information.

 Are motor auctions covered?

-A court may not consider a motor auction to be a consumer sale, in which case most of your rights under the Consumer Rights Act 2015 would not apply.
+It is unlikely that a motor auction will be considered a consumer sale, in which case most of your rights under the Consumer Rights Act 2015 will not apply.
 It is very important that you check the vehicle thoroughly before you bid on it.
 The auction will have terms and conditions setting out the role of the auctioneer and the obligations of the buyer and seller.
 Check these terms and conditions carefully before you bid.
 You are entitled to expect that the seller has the legal right to sell the vehicle.
 If you think it might have been stolen, report it to the auctioneer.
 The auctioneer must accurately describe the vehicle.